jlianacastillo/jlianacastillo/README.md

+Hi there my name is Juliana.
 I am passionate about women in STEM (Science, Technology, Engineering and Mathematics)

-Student online at platzi 💚
+-Student online at platzi 💚

 Student engineer at university of cundinamarca (Colombia) 👩‍💻